 See what you can learn from their DNA match profile on your testing company’s website

-Ancestry DNA is my favorite company for DNA testing, since they also encourage family tree research, and many people who have tested have family trees attached to their DNA results.
+Ancestry DNA is one of my favorite companies for DNA testing, since they also highly encourage family tree research, and many people who have tested have family trees attached to their DNA results.
 I’ll use Ancestry DNA as my example here, but the same ideas should work if you find matches on other testing company sites.

 You are interested in knowing about the parents, grandparents, and great-grandparents of your DNA match.
 Most likely, your connection is somehow at the level of the grandparents of your match, but there is always a chance that it is as far back as great-grandparents – depending on who they are to you and who you are to them.